rq-Chen/Undergraduate_Research_at_PKU/README.md

 # Undergraduate Research at PKU

-- Auditory Working Memory: the task design and analyzing method (and codes) for the first experiment in my independent research project.
+- `Auditory Working Memory`: the task design and analyzing method (and codes) for the first experiment in my independent research project.
-- EEG_data_processing_practice: My very first experience with cognitive neuroscience research.
+- `EEG_Visual_Decoding`: My very first experience with cognitive neuroscience research.
-- Reading: Some books and articles I've read through the process (not frequently updated) and the reviews I've written.
+- `Reading`: Some books and articles I've read through the process (not frequently updated) and the reviews I've written.

 Below is the design and data analysis pipeline for my auditory working memory experiment (see /Auditory Working Memory).